 - 3. Key in a valid Username and Password, and then click OK. - 4.
-Once you have been authenticated, you are automatically brought to the GUI main page.
-The Switch to Remote View button becomes active once you close the GUI main page.
-Click it to connect to the switch and bring up its GUI main page.
-For a description of the GUI main page, see page 62.
+Once you have been authenticated, the Switch to Remote View button becomes active.
+Click it to connect to the switch and bring up its GUI Main Page.
+For a description of the GUI Main Page, see page 48.